-Wet macular degeneration accounts for approximately 10% of the cases, but it results in 90% of legal blindness.
+Wet macular degeneration accounts for approximately 10 percent of the cases, but it results in 90 percent of legal blindness.
 All wet macular degeneration is considered advanced.

 Glossary of Terms

 Bruch's membrane: Located in the retina between the choroid and retinal pigmented epithelium (RPE) layer; provides support to the retina and functions as the 'basement' membrane of the RPE layer.